Casalis

-In the Middle Ages, a casalis or casale (Latin and Italian; Old French/Spanish casal), plural casalia (casali, casales), was "a cluster of houses in a rural setting".
+In the Middle Ages, a casalis or casale (Medieval Latin and Italian; Old French and Old Spanish casal), plural casalia (casali, casales), was "a cluster of houses in a rural setting".
 The word is not classical Latin, but derives from the Latin word casa, meaning "house".
 The term originated in western Europe and was also employed in the Crusader states.
-Depending on the situation, the terms feudum, villa and locum suburbanum could by synonyms.
+Depending on the situation, the terms feudum, villa and locum suburbanum could be synonyms.
 The word casale came into use in the eighth century to refer to an isolated rural tenement or demesne.

 Italy

 The casale was the basic village unit in Tuscany from the tenth century on.
 They were highly discrete and stable units.
 During the eleventh century, churches (both public and private) proliferated and by the twelfth each casale seems to have had one, which probably fostered social cohesion and identity.

 In the eleventh century, the Norman conquest of southern Italy brought disruption to settlement patterns.
 At the same time casalia begin appear in peninsular southern Italy.
 They were "interstitial" sites, located between walled villages and fortified towns, and being either undefended or protected by at most a ditch.
 The term casale was also used in Latin documents to refer to the small rural settlements of Islamic Sicily, called manzil or raḥl in Arabic.

 In some cases, the establishment of casalia was undertaken by noblemen seeking to claim new land by resettling vacant areas.
 Successful casalia could grow to become castra (castles) or even walled towns with suburbs of their own.
 The established towns, however, successfully asserted their jurisdiction over casalia in their vicinity.
 The casalia only ceased to exist in the 18th and 19th centuries, when their inhabitants, the casalini, sought and received their own administrations.